PFTL/website/content/blog/27_Custom_CRM.rst

         config = yaml.load(config_file)
     send_all()

 Remember that when you change notebooks you need to save them, and then you need to run the first block with the ``%run`` command again in order to reflect the changes.
 We still need to work a bit on the ``send_all``.
-In the example above, we have fake names to the subject and the template.
+In the example above, we have fake names for the subject and the template.
 We can improve that:

 .. code-block:: python